 Mi Win Thida, CESD Research Associate and co-host of the workshop, said it was important to bring key representatives from the government, employers and employees to discuss and review the negotiation process and establishment of a minimum wage.
 “The workshop further informs the collective understanding on the challenges and benefits that different stakeholders have experienced since the introduction of a minimum wage, and how they have coped with the new situation.”

 Thomas Bernhardt, CESD Researcher and Policy Analyst, said that ensuring compliance with the minimum wage is important not only to help workers achieve certain living standards but also to avoid a situation where non-compliant companies derive a competitive advantage from paying wages below the minimum wage rate.
 “Research undertaken by IDRC and CESD on labour market reform, including work on the minimum wage, raises questions for the incoming government to consider, and will support a smooth implementation in the short and longer run.”

-The research on the labour market reform and roundtable discussion was made possible by the generous support of the International Development Research Center (IDRC).
+The research on the labour market reform and round-table discussion was made possible by the generous support of the International Development Research Centre (IDRC).